souryadey/deep-n-cheap/README.md

 - Cuttomizable search space for both architecture and training hyperparameters
 - Supports CNNs and MLPs

 **Highlight**: State-of-the-art performance on benchmark and custom datasets with training time orders of magnitude lower than competing frameworks and NAS efforts.
-Research paper available [here](https://drive.google.com/file/d/1ESQNJik_4pYQtGxEGhSDkPHcvfts9B5S/view?usp=sharing) (arXiv link coming soon).
+Research paper available on [arXiv](https://arxiv.org/abs/2004.00974).

 ## How to run?
 - Install Python 3